mccode-dev/Helmholtz2025/install/README.md

-# A) Set up dev environment based on micromamba and conda-forge
+# A) Set up dev environment for compilation and execution on JEDI
+## Deployment based on micromamba and conda-forge

-## Install a fresh micromamba environment on Jedi
+## Install a fresh micromamba environment:
 ###
 Recommendation: install to `${PROJECT_training2508}/McStasMcXtrace/${USER}` - echo and keep on pasteboard
 ```bash